“I tell the managers that hire me I guarantee change and an improved team. They have to have the level of awareness to continue the success”

 Organization development and change coaching works best as a client-centered approach.
 Working together, respecting each party is knowledgeable about the goals, resources, progress-steps, and what works to make progress towards the goal.

 When someone blames the client, “They are not at the proper level to understand how to apply this.”
 It makes the failure easier to handle.
 It is them, the other.
 This blaming the other keeps our fragile belief that we are an expert intact, allowing us to continue following the same process we think works.

 The skills and methods that we have come to accept as valid and useful are allowed to remain unchallenged blissfully.

 What benefit comes from blaming ourselves?

-When someone blames themselves, “I am not at the proper level to help this person.
-My current process or knowledge was not good enough to help them to achieve the goal.
+When someone blames themselves, “I am not at the proper level to help this person, my current process or knowledge was not good enough to help them achieve the goal.
 My attempted solution did not best match their need.”
 It makes the failure harder to accept unless you know that you have more to learn and that learning is a differentiator.

 When the failure moves you to learn more about yourself, your field and your client, then you can progress.

 The client found and contracted or agreed to work with you.
 You also agreed to work with them.
 Your task is to continually seek to discover what works to support them to progress towards their goals.
 Every interaction is a chance to experiment in a small way to find an area of progress, determine how that happened, and determine how to do more of that.
 This tit-for-tat methodology has been proven to work time and time again.